-MOED convened a business roundtable of local energy sector employers which resulted in the Industrial Maintenance Mechanic Apprenticeship Program, the first registered apprenticeship (RA) competency-based model sponsored by the Baltimore City Community College.
-MOED intends to convene additional key business stakeholders and education providers to explore new apprenticeship models in Information Technology, Hospitality and Tourism and other emerging occupations as the demand is identified.
-MOED will also seek to identify platforms to promote existing apprenticeship programs to attract the future workforce.
+MOED convened a business round-table of local energy sector employers which resulted in the Industrial Maintenance Mechanic Apprenticeship Program, the first registered apprenticeship (RA) competency-based model sponsored by the Baltimore City Community College.
+The BWDB and its Business Engagement Committee intends to convene additional key business stakeholders and education providers to explore new apprenticeship models in Information Technology, Hospitality and Tourism and other emerging occupations as the demand is identified.
+The board will also seek to identify platforms to promote existing apprenticeship program sto attract the future workforce.
 WIOA defines the term registered apprenticeship program as a) registered under the Act of August 16, 1937 (commonly known as the "National Apprenticeship Act") and b) that meets such other criteria as may be established by the Secretary under this section.